Sero-prevalence and risk factors for maternal and umbilical cord hepatitis B surface antigenaemia at delivery in a south-west Nigerian state

 Conclusion: high endemicity of hepatitis B virus infection in pregnancy was demonstrated in the study.
 It has, therefore, become imperative to strengthen the structure of the various preventive arms of hepatitis B infection in pregnancy such as advocacy on increased community awareness and handling of risk factors, widespread vaccination campaigns, and routine testing during prenatal care.

 Hepatitis B is a global public health issue affecting about 2 billion people, with 350 million chronic carriers [1,2].
 Despite being vaccine-preventable, many developing countries still have a high disease burden [2].
 In pregnant women, Hepatitis B can be transmitted to the fetus, with a risk of 10% in the first trimester and up to 90% in the third trimester, especially for mothers with HBsAg and HBeAg [3,4].
 Nigeria is one of the countries with a high prevalence of Hepatitis B, with 18 million infected individuals [5,6].
 There's growing pressure to test pregnant women for Hepatitis B in Nigeria, as studies show high rates of the virus in both mothers and children [7,8].
 However, current tracking systems have gaps.
 Most studies miss newborns and young infants, making it hard to gauge the true impact of mother-to-child transmission and its effect on national immunization programs [7].
-This study sought to determine the seroprevalence and risk factors for maternal and umbilical cord hepatitis B surface antigenaemia at delivery in a southwest Nigerian state.
+This study sought to determine the seroprevalence and risk factors for maternal and umbilical cord hepatitis B surface antigenaemia at delivery in a southwest Nigerian State.
 In a country with high Hepatitis B rates, it has become imperative to test both pregnant women and their newborns for the virus.
 Literature search has also shown a paucity of data on hepatitis B infection in pregnancy in the environment of study.
 This study revealed the burden of Hepatitis B among pregnant women and the immediate impact of mother-to-child transmission, aiding in developing effective interventions in the area of study.

 Study design and setting: this was a cross-sectional multicentre study conducted at the Departments of Obstetrics and Gynaecology of two major hospitals: the Federal Teaching Hospital, Ido-Ekiti and Ekiti State University Teaching Hospital, Ado-Ekiti.
-These hospitals serve as referral centres for primary and secondary health care facilities in Ekiti State and neighbouring states in South-western Nigeria.
+These hospitals serve as referral centres for primary and secondary health care facilities in Ekiti State and neighbouring tates in South-western Nigeria.
 The study was conducted between May 1st, 2022 and October 31st, 2022.

 Study population: the study population comprised pregnant women who presented for delivery at the labor wards of the two study centers and met the inclusion criteria.
-The inclusion criteria were: i) pregnant women with a gestational age of 28 weeks or more (age of viability); ii) those who gave written informed consent to participate; iii) all neonates delivered by the recruited pregnant women.
+The inclusion criteria were: i) pregnant women with a gestational age of 28 weeks or more (age of viability); ii)those who gave written informed consent to participate; iii) all neonates delivered by the recruited pregnant women.

-Exclusion criteria included: pregnant women with a gestational age of less than 28 weeks; ii) HIV-positive women; iii) women who did not provide consent for participation; iv) patients on antiviral agents for any indication; v) women with pregnancies complicated by intrauterine fetal death or multiple pregnancies.
+Exclusion criteria included: pregnant women with a gestational age of less than 28 weeks; ii)HIV-positive women; iii)Women who did not provide consent for participation; iv)Patients on antiviral agents for any indication; v)Women with pregnancies complicated by intrauterine fetal death or multiple pregnancies.

-Sample size determination: the sample size was calculated based on hepatitis B sero-prevalence of 6.0% using the formula by Fisher.
+Sample size determination: the sample size was calculated based on hepatitis B sero-prevalence of 6.0%3 using the formula by Fisher.

-Where N is sample size; Z is the standard normal deviation (a constant) which at 95% confidence interval=1.96; p= known prevalence of the disease; q=1-p; d= error margin allowable= 5%;
+Where N is sample size; Z is the standard normal deviation (a constant) which at 95% confidence interval=1.96; p= known prevalence of the disease; q=1-p; d=Error margin allowable=5%;

 The sample size was approximated to be 100 patients for each of the study locations.
 Two hundred consecutive (200) patients were recruited into the study from both study locations between 1st May, 2022 and 31st October, 2022.